NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/ControlFlowIntegrity.rst

 flow integrity mode, which allows all CFI schemes listed above to apply across DSO boundaries.
 As in the regular CFI, each DSO must be built with ``-flto``.

+Normally, CFI checks will only be performed for classes that have hidden LTO visibility.
+With this flag enabled, the compiler will emit cross-DSO CFI checks for all classes, except for those which appear in the CFI blacklist or which use a ``no_sanitize`` attribute.

 Design
 ======